- Radiation Basics

-Most RF fields found in the environment are due to commercial radio and TV broadcasting, and from telecommunications facilities.
+Most RF fields found in the environment are due to commercial radio and TV broadcasting, and from telecommunications facilities (such as mobile phone base stations).
 RF exposure from telecommunications facilities is generally less than from radio or TV broadcasting.
-RF sources in the home include microwave ovens, mobile telephones, cordless telephones, wireless computer networks, burglar alarms, and remote controls.
+RF sources in the home include microwave ovens, mobile telephones, cordless telephones, wireless computer networks, smart meters, burglar alarms, and remote controls.
 Overall, the RF field background level from household appliances is low, and of the order of a few tens of µW/m².
 Relatively high levels of exposure to RF fields can occur to workers in the broadcasting, transport and communications industries when they work in close proximity to RF transmitting antennas and radar systems.
 Some industrial processes that use RF fields to heat materials can also produce high exposure to workers.

 What are the health effects of radiofrequency radiation exposure?